ansible/ansible/rst/moduledev.rst

-High-quality modules with minimal dependencies can be included in the core, but core modules (just due to the programming preferences of the developers) will need to be implemented in Python.
+High-quality modules with minimal dependencies can be included in the core, but core modules (just due to the programming preferences of the developers) will need to be implemented in Python and use the AnsibleModule common code, and should generally use consistent arguments with the rest of the program.
 Stop by the mailing list to inquire about requirements.

 .. seealso::